Harlem Globetrotters great Curly Neal dies at 77

 Neal was a crowd favorite with his trademark shaved head, infectious smile and ability to dribble circles around would-be defenders.
 He was a key player during the Globetrotters' most popular era in the '70s and '80s, appearing on TV shows and specials like "The Ed Sullivan Show," "Love Boat" and "Gilligan's Island."

-Neal and the Globetrotters also appeared in numerous TV commercials and episodes of “Scooby-Doo” and had their own cartoon series.
+Neal and the Globetrotters also appeared in numerous TV commercials, episodes of "Scooby-Doo" and had their own cartoon series.

+Neal was a star high school player in Greensboro, North Carolina, and led Johnson C. Smith University in Charlotte to the Central Intercollegiate Athletic Association title after averaging 23 points per game as a senior.
+He was inducted into the North Carolina Sports Hall of Fame in a 2008 class that included North Carolina coach Roy Williams.

+Neal also was inducted into the Globetrotters' Legends ring in 1993 and continued to make appearances for them as an "Ambassador of Goodwill."

 Log In